This post may contain affiliate links, which support the site at no cost to you.

 If you’re looking to minimize pain:

-• Treatment area matters too: longer needles (like for pitted acne scars) will bother you a lot less on your cheeks than you face.
+- Treatment area matters too: longer needles (like for pitted acne scars) will bother you a lot less on your cheeks than your forehead.
+The bonier the area, the more likely it is to hurt.

-• Method of treatment: a microneedling pen hurts less than at-home derma rollers do.
+- Method of treatment: a microneedling pen hurts less than at-home derma rollers do.
 Nearly everybody starts with dermarollers as their first microneedling devices, but they do hurt more.
 A couple years ago I invested in a Derminator and I experience so much less pain than I used to.
+Other people have had good experiences with the Dr. Pen to minimize pain.

 Do I need a numbing agent?